Hair grows from the hair follicles. New hair cells, produced in the follicle, eventually die to then form the new scaly hair shaft.

 120,000 the average number of hairs in a full head of hair.

-250 is roughly the average number of hairs that people have per square centimetre of scalp.
+250 is roughly the average number of hairs that people have per square centimeter of the scalp.

 Half an inch per month is roughly the rates at which hair grows.